m-krishanu07/federated-learning-climate-ads/README.md

 Scalability: Expand the federated learning setup to support a larger number of clients and datasets.
 Contact
 For any questions or feedback, feel free to reach out via GitHub.

+This version strikes a balance between explaining the machine learning concepts (neural networks, TF-IDF, evaluation metrics) and the federated learning framework used, making it more relevant to job applications in ML and AI fields.